Aquarium Snail Types: Meet the Right Match for Your Tank

 Margarita Snails

 These snails are popular in tanks because they feed on large amounts of algae, particularly hair algae.
-Margarita snails (Margarites pupillus) are brown and have a smooth twisted shell.
+Margarita snails, scientifically known as Margarites pupillus, are brown and have a smooth, twisted shell.
 According to LiveAquaria.com, these snails grow as large as 1 inch in diameter and are safe to house with corals, other invertebrates, or other tank mates.

 Margarita snails prefer somewhat cooler water temperatures, so they are not always a great choice for a tropical reef tank.
 However, for those keeping a cold saltwater tank at less than 70 degrees, this is a good choice of snail.